andileco/foss_authentication/README.md

-# dhis
+# FOSS
-Drupal 8 Module for connecting and retrieving metadata from a DHIS2 Instance.
-DHIS2 is an open source software platform for reporting, analysis and dissemination of data for all health programs.
+Drupal 8 module to assist in one-click launches of open source software products.